Koasek Abenaki Tribe

-The Koasek Abenaki Tribe is a state-recognized tribe in Vermont, who claim descent from Abenaki people.
+The Koasek Traditional Band of the Koas Abenaki Nation is a state-recognized tribe in Vermont, who claim descent from Abenaki people.
+The original tribe name listed on the Vermont Act, Sec.
+1. 1 V.S.A. § 855 for state recognition is Koasek Abenaki of the Koas Abenaki Nation.
+Their current name given on their website is Koasek Traditional Band of the Koas Abenaki Nation.
+Their current symbol has been updated, see their website.

 They are not federally recognized as a Native American tribe.
 Vermont does not have any federally recognized Native American tribes.
-The Odanak First Nation in Quebec regard it as a fraudulent organization.
+The Abenaki First Nations at Odanak and Wôlinak in Québec regard this band as a fraudulent Abenaki organization.

+Their website (as of 26 Sep 2026) does not name their chief or leaders.
+Paul "Gwilawato" Bunnell has been known to be the chief.

-This organization should not be confused with the Ko'asek (Co'wasuck) Traditional Band of the Sovereign Abenaki Nation, an unrecognized tribe based in New Hampshire, or the many other groups who use the term Cowasuck.
+This organization should not be confused with the Ko'asek (Co'wasuck) Traditional Band of the Sovereign Abenaki Nation, an unrecognized organization based in New Hampshire, or the many other groups who use the term Cowasuck.

 Name

 The term Koasek is an Abenaki language term that translates as "young pine tree."
 Another version of the word, Cowasuck, was applied to a brook that was a tributary to the Sudbury River in Massachusetts.

-State-recognition
+State recognition

 Vermont recognized the Koasek Abenaki Tribe as in 2012.
 The other state-recognized tribes in Vermont are the Nulhegan Band of the Coosuk Abenaki Nation, Elnu Abenaki Tribe, and the Mississquoi Abenaki Tribe.